 The rivalry intensified when the Broncos hired Head Coach Mike Shanahan in 2008, who had also coached the Raiders for four games in 1989 before being fired.
 The Broncos also managed to reach their first-ever Super Bowl after defeating the Raiders 20-17 in the AFC Championship Game.
 They regularly face-off on Monday Night Footbal – which makes this the most regular Monday Night game in the history of the league.

 The Los Angeles Chargers

 The final divisional rivalry is with the Los Angeles Chargers – which dates back to the 1963 season when they managed to beat the LA Chargers – heavy favorites, both times… and both coming from behind.
 They went on to rack up a streak of 16-0-2 against their rivals between 1968 and 1977.
 The most momentous of all games was the Holy Roller game – which was highly controversial.
 The Raiders played the Chargers in the 1981 postseason first playoff game and went on to beat the Eagles and win the Super Bowl.
-The next season, in November 1982, the Raiders hosted their first Monday Night football game in Los Angeles, against the San Diego Chargers – another game which saw the Raiderscoming from behind to win 28-24.
-Up until the end of the 2021 season, the Raiders lead the overall series advantage 63-54-2.
+The Las Vegas Raiders lead the series 68-57-2.

 Las Vegas Raiders Facts

 Everything you need to know about the Las Vegas Raiders…

 - Silver and Black

 - Men in Black